syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 {% endtabs %}

-N> 1.
-You must use only user password in Encrypt only attachments.
-N> 2.
-Encrypt only attachment option is not supported in RC4 algorithm and  Key40.
-It is only supported in AES algorithm with128bit or 256bit or 256bit revision6 key size.

 ## Opening an encrypt-only-attachment document

-Security provides option to get the user password in two ways for opening encrypt-only-attachment document.
-Get the password while loading the document and using event when accessing the attachments.

-You can edit or add content in encrypt-only-attachment document without using password.
-If you access the attachments in the document, the password is must.
+The Syncfusion Essential PDF library now provides support for loading the encrypt-only-attachment PDF documents.
+To access the attachments in the existing PDF document, the UserPassword is mandatory.
+You can provide the UserPassword in following ways:

+*	Load the PDF document with password.

+*	Provide password using the OnPdfPassword Event when accessing the attachments.

+It is possible to access the other content except attachment when loading the document without UserPassword.

-The following code snippet explains get the user password while loading document.
+The following code example explains how to load an encrypt-only-attachment document with password using Syncfusion PDF Library.

 {% tabs %}